w3c/wai-tutorials/source/tables/index.html.erb.md

 type: intro
 ---

-Data tables need structural markup added to the table to distinguish between header and data cells and define the relationships between them.
-This tutorial shows you how to apply appropriate structural table markup.
+Data tables need structural markup to distinguish between header and data cells and define the relationships between them.
+This tutorial shows you how to apply appropriate structural markup to tables.
 It includes the following pages:

 -   **[Simple tables](simple.html):** Identify the topic of a row or column and denote those header cells with `<th>`{:.elem} elements in the markup.
 Also use the `<caption>`{:.elem} element to describe the overall topic of a table.